Citadel-Station-13/Citadel-Station-13/icons/lighting/Source/README.md

 If for whatever reason you need to render a shadow from a distance larger than 14 SS13 tiles away, simply scale both the orthographic camera and plane up to match the desired distance.

 Once you have your massive collection of shadow images, all you have to do is crop it down to your desired size.
-If you're rendering shadows for a shadow1 DMI, then be sure to nudge the image one pixel down and one pixel to the left, otherwise the sprite will look a little off.
 The proper dimensions are:
 - light_range_SCALE_shadow1.dmi:  (SCALE+0.5)\*32 x (SCALE+0.5)\*32
 - light_range_SCALE_shadow2.dmi: (SCALE*2+1)\*32 x (SCALE+0.5)\*32